roboflank/dekutapp/README.md

 ##Bugs
 * SignUp Button not showing when screen oriented.
 * Map not loading.
-* Tweets not showing while Using MongoDb.
+* Tweets not showing while using MongoDb.
 * No redirect after SignUp